 All your experiences are valid.

-They speak of why you are the way you are
+They speak of who you are

 Master's Counselling and Psychotherapy